 - An open wound near the knee with visible bone fragments (indicating a compound fracture).

-Prompt medical attention ensures the best outcome for kneecap fracture treatment and reduces the risk of long-term issues.
+Prompt medical attention ensures the best outcome for kneecap fractured treatment and reduces the risk of long-term issues.

 Conclusion